fabiospampinato/monex/README.md

 ###### `start`

-The start command starts a deamon with the provided configuration.
+The start command starts a daemon with the provided configuration.

 If an existing daemon is found that's terminated automatically before starting the new one.